 U.S. Assistance to Gabon

-U.S. assistance to Gabon seeks to improve the professionalism of the country’s military officers and senior enlisted personnel by providing training that will help prepare the military to operate effectively in regional peacekeeping and security efforts.
+The U.S. works extensively with Gabon on conservation through the U.S. Fish and Wildlife Service and collaborates with large donors, including UN Development Program, UNAIDS, UNICEF, and the European Union, on transparency, health, anti-trafficking in persons, and anti-corruption programs.
+Grants through the Ambassador’s Special Self-Help Fund assist civil society organizations.
+U.S. assistance to Gabon also seeks to improve the professionalism of the country’s military officers and senior enlisted personnel by providing training that will help prepare the military to operate effectively in regional peacekeeping and security efforts.
+Notably, the United States Army and Marine Corps continue to enhance Gabon’s military tactics and anti-poaching initiatives.
 Gabon, a leader in maritime security efforts, is a participant in the Africa Partnership Station program supported through the Africa Maritime Security Initiative.

 Bilateral Economic Relations

-Gabon's economy is dominated by oil, although the government is diversifying it, most notably in agribusiness.
-Most foreign investment, including U.S. investment, is concentrated in the oil and mineral sectors.
-Gabon is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-U.S. exports to Gabon include machinery, agricultural products, vehicles, and optic and medical instruments.
-U.S. imports from Gabon include crude oil, manganese ores, agricultural products, returns, and wood.
+Gabon's economy is dominated by oil.
+The government is focused on economic diversification, most notably by expanding the agribusiness and tourism sectors.
+Most foreign investment, including U.S. investment, is concentrated in the oil and extractive sectors.
+Gabon is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
+U.S. exports to Gabon include machinery, agricultural products, vehicles, and optical and medical instruments.
+U.S. imports from Gabon include crude oil, manganese ores, agricultural products, and wood.

 Gabon's Membership in International Organizations